github/opensource.guide/CONTRIBUTING.md

 0. [Community](#community)

 ## Types of contributions we're looking for
-First and foremost, this project is a forum to discuss open source best practices, then document them in the guide when we've found consensus.
+First and foremost, this project is a forum to discuss open source best practices, then document them in a guide when we've found consensus.
 Your first contribution might be starting a new conversation, or adding to an existing conversation, around best practices.
 You can do so under [Issues](https://github.com/github/open-source-guide/issues).

-There are also many ways you can contribute to the guide directly:
+There are also many ways you can directly contribute to the guides:

 * Fix editorial inconsistencies or inaccuracies
 * Revise language to be more approachable and friendly